Blog

 Best for Consulate-Specific Expertise

-Oliveira Lawyers is a Brazilian-founded legal firm with a strong presence in Portugal, specializing in immigration services for U.S. citizens and other international clients.
+Oliveira Lawyers is a Brazilian-founded legal firm with a strong presence in Portugal, specialising in immigration services for the U.S. citizens and other international clients.

-They have extensive experience with U.S. consulate-specific procedures, including FBI background checks and document legalization, making them a go-to choice for Americans relocating to Portugal.
+They have extensive experience in the U.S. consulate-specific procedures, including FBI background checks and document legalisation, making them a go-to choice for Americans relocating to Portugal.

 Their team provides tailored legal solutions that cover immigration, tax, and corporate law, with a particular focus on ensuring smooth communication and transparent timelines.
 With offices in Lisbon and a client base across multiple continents, they combine local expertise with an international service mindset.